philanc/slua/README.md

 There is no installation.
 The slua binary can be placed and executed anywhere.

+The default Lua paths ('package.path' and 'package.cpath') have been modified.
+The default Lua path points only to the current directory, and the (unused) Lua cpath is empty.
+* `package.path:  "./?.lua;./?/init.lua" `
+* `package.cpath: "" `

+slua still respects the environment variables LUA_PATH and LUA_CPATH.

 Binary versions of slua are provided here for convenience.